brotherhoodMonk/gyan/rct.md

 For almost everything {this.props.children} is the better solution.
 Cloning is useful in some more advanced scenarios, where a parent send in an element and the child component needs to change some props on that element or add things like ref for accessing the actual DOM element.

+this.props.children

+this.props.children does is that it is used to display whatever you include between the opening and closing tags when invoking a component.

 jsx-
 JSX produces React “elements”.